- Room 233

-Dr. Eguchi characterizes himself as a critical scholar who examines the intersection of culture and communication.
-He studied culture and communication throughout his undergraduate and graduate trainings at San Francisco State University (B.A.), New York University (M.A.), and Howard University (Ph.D.).
-Upon completion of his doctorate, he undertook post-doctoral training in transnationalism, diaspora, and migration in the communication studies department at the University of Denver.
+Dr. Eguchi characterizes themselves as a Critical Cultural Communication scholar.
+They studied intersections among culture, power, and communication throughout their undergraduate and graduate trainings at San Francisco State University (B.A.), New York University (M.A.), and Howard University (Ph.D.).

 To freely read any of these publications, please go to https://unm.academia.edu/ShinsukeEguchi

 PUBLICATIONS (Student co-authors are marked*):

 Eguchi, S. (2022).
 Asians loving Asians: Sticky rice homoeroticism and queer politics.
 Peter Lang.
 (Critical Intercultural Communication Studies series).

 Eguchi, S., Calafell, B. M., & Abdi, S. (Eds.).
 (2020).
 De-Whitening intersectionality: Race, intercultural communication, and politics.Lexington Books.

 Eguchi, S. & Calafell, B. M. (Eds.).
 (2020).
 Queer intercultural communication: The intersectional politics of belonging in and across differences.
 Rowman & Littlefield.